Finally, the day you’ve been waiting for has arrived: it’s time to bring home your newly adopted baby!

 But, amid all your joy, you need to remember and respect the open adoption contact agreement you made with the birth mother.
 Honoring this agreement benefits the entire adoption triad (you, your child, and the birth family) in these ways:

-Medical Information and Help
+Provides Helpful Medical Information

 One of the many benefits of honoring your open adoption contact agreement will be getting your child’s medical information from the birth mom.
 Kids sometimes develop inherited medical conditions such as asthma, psoriasis, hearing, or eye problems.
 Other, more severe conditions like heart defects, cancer, or illnesses detected through genetic testing occur in all families.